yunzc/lsd_slam/README.md

-# LSD-SLAM: Large-Scale Direct Monocular SLAMQ
+# LSD-SLAM: Large-Scale Direct Monocular SLAM

-Package so far yet has a lot of problems.
-My purpose was to be able to install and run this system on Ubuntu 16.04 and ROS Kinetic.
+Package so far still has a lot of problems.
+My purpose was to be able to install and run this package on Ubuntu 16.04 and ROS Kinetic.
 I have made a lot of progress over the last days, solved most problems except for the .h or .cpp file compatibility.
-(In this case, the software problem is that of some initialization probel)

 LSD-SLAM is a novel approach to real-time monocular SLAM.
 It is fully direct (i.e. does not use keypoints / features) and creates large-scale, semi-dense maps in real-time on a laptop.
 For more information see